Protocol Application Installation on Windows

 To run unattended installation use the following commands:

 To install for all users.
 Administrative privileges are required.
-The below example will install application for all users, enable Edge extension for all users, starts Web Client Windows service if required and configure Web Client service auto-start.
+The below example installs the application for all users, starts the Web Client Windows service if stopped and configures Web Client service auto-start.

 To install with 'Only for me' option.
-Administrative privileges are NOT required, unless the Web Client service needs to be started on Windows 8.1 and earlier, see above.
-The below example will install application for current user, enable Edge extension for current user only, check that Web Client Windows service is running, will try to start service if required and configure Web Client service auto-start:
+Administrative privileges are NOT required unless the Web Client service needs to be started.
+The below example installs the application for the current user, starts Web Client Windows service if stopped and configures Web Client service auto-start:

 Note that in case Web Client failed to start during installation for any reason the installer completes successfully.
 The Web Client service can be started at any time after installation.